anthonytedja/redirectV2/README.md

 - **Persistence**: The application uses Docker and Cassandra for persistence.
 Multiple Cassandra nodes are deployed across servers, with a configurable replication factor of 2.
 The Cassandra nodes are deployed outside the swarm and each node saves data to a volume external to the container for persistence.
 Similarly, the Redis data and service logs are saved in docker volumes for persistence.

-- **Scalability**: The system can be scaled horizontally through Docker and Cassandra a new node can be added to the Cassandra cluster by creating a new Docker container with a Cassandra image and connecting it to the master Cassandra node.
+- **Scalability**: The system can be scaled horizontally through Docker and Cassandra.
+A new node can be added to the Cassandra cluster by creating a new Docker container with a Cassandra image and connecting it to the master Cassandra node.
 Cassandra's gossip based protocol easily allows new nodes to be integrated with existing ones.
 A physical host can be added to the entire system by adding it to the swarm.
 New Cassandra nodes and new physical hosts are then considered by the various Cassandra and Docker services during their various operations.\
   The system can be scaled vertically through various configurations.
 The amount of memory used by the Redis read cache can be adjusted through configuration files, as well as the frequency of persistence.
 The number of threads used by the URL servers can be adjusted in the Dockerfile.
 These configurations allow the system to make better use of host resources if they are increased.

 - **Improving Performance**: To improve performance, the server returns a response for a request immediately after each write.
 Writes are added to a Redis write queue and are persisted into Cassandra by a writer application.
 The writer application runs independently from Redis, Cassandra, and the web services.

+- **Health Check**: A health check is implemented for the request handlers to ensure they are functioning correctly, configured in the Docker compose file.

+- **Monitoring**: Monitoring for the service is done with docker visualizer, a service that provides a web interface for viewing the status of the swarm.
+As cassandra nodes are deployed outside the swarm, a separate monitoring service is implemented to monitor the health of the Cassandra nodes.

 - **Durability**: On the first host failure, no data will be lost as all of its data is partitioned around the Cassandra system.
 On a second host failure, minimal data will be lost since the data is partitioned and replicated within the replicas.\
   The Redis caches make use of append-only file (AoF) to persist data.
 This results in higher durability as this configures Redis to log all operations, which allows data to be reconstructed based on the persisted logs.
 The tradeoff is a slowdown in performance.

+- **Recovery**: Docker's swarm automatically handles recovery if a container goes down.
+Recovery will be hindered if the manager node goes down, however.\
-- **Recovery**: If the connection between a slave Redis read cache and the master Redis read cache is severed, the slave can later as for a re-sync.
+  If the connection between a slave Redis read cache and the master Redis read cache is severed, the slave can later as for a re-sync.

 - **Availability**: The system has high availability due to use of various replicas in the system, as well as Cassandra (which is inherently highly available).
 The use of master and slave Redis read caches prevents downtime from a single read cache (excluding the master) from affecting the rest of the system.
 The use of replicas in Cassandra allow a different node to be utilized if a node goes down, preventing a single failure from affecting the availability of the system.

-- **Consistency**: Cassandra's use of eventual consistency guarantees that data across all nodes will eventually become consistent.
+- **Consistency**: Cassandra's use of eventual consistency guarantees that data across all nodes will eventually become consistent.\
+  The consistency level can be adjusted as needed.
+The application currently has a consistency level of ONE, as consistency is not critical the URL service.
+Having a low consistency level allows slightly boosts performance.

 ### System Strengths